Wednesday, 25 October 2017

 Another view of the Chak No. 66JB, Faisalabad.
 (13.07.2017.)

-House of Haji Muhammad Baksh, elder brother of Choudhry Rahmat Ali, Chak No. 66JB, Faisalabad. ( 31°23'29.99"N; 72°58'15.47"E) (13.07.2017.)
+House of Haji Muhammad Baksh, elder brother of Choudhry Rahmat Ali, Chak No. 66JB, Faisalabad. ( 31°23'29.99"N, 72°58'15.47"E) (13.07.2017.)

-After reaching almost in the centre of the Chak, I asked a shopkeeper about the house of Choudhry Rahmat Ali, the man who gave Pakistan its name.
-I was expecting him to ask me who was he?
-But he simply said to go a little ahead and then turn right.
-I was happily surprised and after a few minutes, I found myself in front of the home of his relatives.
-There was a shop beside it and the shop owner also turned out to be a member of this family.
+After reaching almost the centre of the chak, I asked a shopkeeper about the house of Choudhry Rahmat Ali, the man who gave Pakistan its name.
+I was expecting him to ask me, “Who was he?”
+But he simply said, “Go a little ahead and then turn right.”
+I was pleasantly surprised, and after a few minutes, I found myself in front of the home of his relatives.
+There was a shop beside it, and the shop owner also turned out to be a member of the family.

 After a few minutes, we were welcomed in by an old lady.
-Her son was out and he joined us half an hour later.
-They were happy to know the purpose of our visit and served us with cold drinks.
+Her son was out at the time but joined us half an hour later.
+They were happy to learn the purpose of our visit and served us cold drinks.
 This was the immediate family of Choudhry Rahmat Ali.
-They informed us that he did not have any children and his elder brother Haji Muhammad Bakhsh had two sons and one daughter.
-During the violence of 1947, he lost all of his three children.
-Later on, Haji Mohammad Bakhsh's wife adopted a daughter of her brother and that was Bilqis Begum.
-So this is the place, which we can call the home of Choudhry Rahmat Ali.
-I tried to keep in touch with Mr Muhammad Zakaria and asked him some more questions, but he did not extend any help and due to some reason ignored all my messages and calls.
+They informed us that he did not have any children, and his elder brother, Haji Muhammad Bakhsh, had two sons and one daughter.
+During the violence of 1947, he lost all three of his children.
+Later, Haji Muhammad Bakhsh’s wife adopted the daughter of her brother, and that was Bilqis Begum.
+So this is the place we can call the home of Choudhry Rahmat Ali.

 Bilqis Begum, adopted daughter of Haji Mohammad Baksh, the elder brother of Choudhry Rahmat Ali and her son Chaudhry Zakaria Gujar.
 Chak No. 66JB, Faisalabad.
 (13.07.2017.)